 As a result both efficiency and electrical performance are lower than what is available in more modern solutions.

 At the same time, complete power conditioning is needed only rarely, yet the traditional double-conversion UPS processes utility power through an inverter and rectifier every millisecond of the day, converting it from AC to DC and back to AC again — dissipating heat and wasting power at every stage.

 Today’s UPSs have eliminated the costly and inefficient transformers and improved the power conversion circuits.

 Replacing older UPSs with newer models is a low-risk, relatively low-cost way to boost reliability and operating efficiency.
-In some parts of the world, utility companies will offer rebate programmes to offset the cost of installing the new UPS to encourage data centre operators to make the energy saving replacement.
+In some parts of the world, utility companies will offer rebate programmes to offset the cost of installing the new UPS to encourage data center operators to make the energy saving replacement.

 Today, with energy costs now representing such a huge percentage of operating costs, doesn’t it make sense to activate the highest protective levels only when needed?
 That is the premise behind high-efficiency, multi-mode UPSs.

-With a more efficient allocation of power, you not only reduce utility bills and total operating cost, but also achieve more with available backup power and cooling systems - delaying the point where those systems would have to be upgraded to accommodate data centre expansion.
+With a more efficient allocation of power, you not only reduce utility bills and total operating cost, but also achieve more with available backup power and cooling systems - delaying the point where those systems would have to be upgraded to accommodate data center expansion.